api3dao/old-api3-docs/docs/ois/v1.0.0/ois.md

 ### 5.9. `preProcessingSpecifications` \*

-(Optional) Defines the preprocessing code that can be used to modify the endpoint parameter before making the API request defined by the endpoint.
+(Optional) Defines the preprocessing code that can be used to modify the endpoint parameter before making the API request defined by an Airnode endpoint.

-See the [processing specification](ois.md#processing-specification) for details.
+See the [Pre/Post Processing](./processing.md) doc for additional details.

 #### Example